malfuncti0n/chef-nginx/README.md

 Symfony Framework on LEMP stack
 ==========

-This repo combine Nginx and PHP-FPM to provide a wokring out of box a high performance web server.
+This repo use chef and combine Nginx and PHP-FPM to provide a wokring out of box a high performance web server.
 Its also install MySQL for database, composer for php managment and symfony framework under your web path.

 Overview
 ========